 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.

-If you don't have the required A Levels or GCSE qualifications you can complete our Alternative Entry Scheme.
+If you are a mature applicant (over 21 at the point of entry) and if you don't have the required A Levels or GCSE qualifications you can complete our Alternative Entry Scheme.
 As part of this you may be asked to take tests in English and mathematics and to write an essay.
 Contact the Lifelong Learning Centre for more information.

 How to apply